 I’ve said it before and I’ll say it again, if it’s wood it has potential.
 With this hunk o’ goodness I was kinda puzzled what to do at first, but really felt like making use of it as an upcycled clock.
 Seemed it just needed a facelift to end all facelifts.
 It was covered in an epoxy that was super thick and had yellowed.
 I was able to chisel most of it off and peel away the rest.

 That left me with some damage to the wood as it peeled off with the epoxy.
 I filled all the damage with wood filler, let cure, then sanded it down with my sander.
 To change it up a bit, I decided to use my jigsaw to take off a few pieces and transform it into a beautiful butterfly.
 See my tracing on there after I cut and sanded?
 Looking better already, I must say.

 Since I had fun using my Dremel with my Flex Shaft Attachment when I did my repurposed wooden salad bowls, I decided to whip it out again.
 It was pretty easy to go over the lines, but I would have preferred to be using it on a hardwood instead of pine.
 That grain will drive you bonkers!

-After finishing carving the design, I sanded it again and then added a few coats of paint as a base using my Zibra paint brush.
+After finishing carving the design, I sanded it again and then added a few coats of paint as a base.

 From here, it’s pretty straightforward what I did.
 I used several colored paints and wax to add dimension to the butterfly.